 We currently use the term “at high risk of type 2 diabetes” for those with Non-diabetic Hyperglycaemia.
 Although the term 'prediabetes' has become more common in the lay press, in general we won’t use that term because of the lack of clarity over what is meant by it.

 We support NICE public health guidance 38 but also recommend that there needs to be a systematic approach to identifying people with type 2 diabetes early, which identifies and targets high risk groups no matter where someone lives in the UK.
 The various prevention programmes designed to tackle type 2 diabetes in England, Scotland and Northern Ireland are crucial in identifying these groups early.
-It is important that this is rolled out across the entirety of the UK.
-Therefore Diabetes UK and Diabetes UK Cymru also recommend the development of a prevention programme for Wales.
+It is important that this delivered across the entirety of the UK.

-Download our full position statement, Early identification of people with type 2 diabetes, April 2020 (PDF, 1.3MB).
+Download our full position statement, Early identification of people with type 2 diabetes, August 2021 (PDF, 1.9MB).